beave/sagan/doc/source/install.rst

 .. option:: --enable-esmtp

-   This option enabled Sagans ability to send data and alerts via e-mail.
+   This option enabled Sagan's ability to send data and alerts via e-mail.
 In order to use this functionality, you will need ``libesmtp`` support (see above).

 .. option:: --with-esmtp-includes=DIR